artanzand/artanzand.github.io/_posts/2021-12-11-activation-functions.md

 ## Choosing Activation Functions for Hidden Layer

 The first rule of thumb is that the same activation function is used for all hidden layers.
-This is common in practice to limit the number of variables that need to be optimized (e.g. number of layers, number of nodes, dropout layers, etc.).
+This is common in practice to limit the number of hyperparameters that need to be optimized (e.g. number of layers, number of nodes, learning rate, number of iterations, regularization techniques like dropout layers, momentum, batch size, etc.).

 In modern neural networks, it is recommended to use ReLU as a default activation function for hidden layers ([Deep Learning, 2016](https://www.deeplearningbook.org/)).
+Sigmoid and tanh were very popular till 2010, but are rarely used today with the advent of faster functions like ReLU (watch [this](https://www.youtube.com/watch?v=aircAruvnKk&list=PLZHQObOWTQDNU6R1_67000Dx_ZCJB-3pi&index=1&ab_channel=3Blue1Brown) for comparison of the two).

 ## Activation Fuctions for Output Layer